werthm/FooAna/README.md

 my_variable = ...
 filler.Fill();
 ```
-The final tree or histograms will be written to a ROOT file by
+The final tree or histograms can be written to a ROOT file by calling
 ```C++
 filler.WriteFile("events.root");
 ```